CyberKidLeko/halloween_project/README.md

          open index.html  # Use 'start index.html' on Windows

-##File Structure
+## File Structure
--index.html: The main HTML file containing the structure of the application.
+- index.html: The main HTML file containing the structure of the application.
--index.css: The CSS file for styling the application.
+- index.css: The CSS file for styling the application.
--script.js: The JavaScript file for handling interactive elements.
+- script.js: The JavaScript file for handling interactive elements.
--face.png: Image used for the pumpkin's eyes.
+- face.png: Image used for the pumpkin's eyes.
--ghost.png: Image of a spooky ghost.
+- ghost.png: Image of a spooky ghost.

-##Usage
+## Usage
--Open the index.html file in a web browser.
+- Open the index.html file in a web browser.
--Click anywhere on the screen to interact with the Halloween elements.
+- Click anywhere on the screen to interact with the Halloween elements.
--Contributing
+- Contributing
--Contributions are welcome!
+- Contributions are welcome!
 If you have any suggestions or improvements, feel free to fork the repository and submit a pull request.